yursha/howtos/knowledge.md

     1. stackoverflow
     1. blogs

-# Rules

-## Apply your knowledge
+# Apply your knowledge
 - know your tools to save yourself time
 - know your OS
 - know your problem and seek solutions for it
 - seek inspiration in well-perceived knowledge which makes you well-rounded
+- look for recipes and save them

 # Hyperlinks
 - Don't persist them beyond browser session as they can go stale

-# Books
-- Give the widest outlook at the topic
+- think about the criteria to save hyperlinks

 # My Environment
+- linux
+- fedora
 - bash
 - tmux
 - vim